 12 ounces of whole seed coffee.
 If you need your coffee ground, we are happy to do so.
 Just leave us a message in the comments at checkout.

-Orders are roasted every Wednesday and shipped on Thursday.
-Please get your orders in by Tuesday night to ensure for same week shipping and delivery.
+Orders are roasted and shipped every Thursday and/or Friday.
+Please get your orders in by Wednesday night to ensure for same week shipping.

 In Unblended’s words: